-The framework for FII is designed to strengthen accountability and standardize performance management.
-It is intended to provide FII with the information necessary to evaluate and continuously improve performance over time.
-Better coordination of tracking project progress and measuring results is expected to enhance the project planning, efficiency and effectiveness of funded projects and programs.
+FII's Results Logic (Strategy Map-attached in Appendix D) is designed to strengthen accountability and standardize performance management.
+It provides FII with the information necessary to evaluate and continuously improve the performance of its programs.

-A copy of FII's Results Logic (Strategy Map) is attached in Appendix D for reference.
 Recipients are encouraged to review the strategy map carefully, along with the Performance Management tabs in the proposal template.
-Recipients should use the comments box in the individual Performance Management tabs to explain how they intend to measure and report performance at year end.
+Successful recipients must use the comments box in the individual Performance Management tabs to explain how they intend to measure and report performance at year end.

-All funding recipients are required to conduct evaluations of their activities to assess effectiveness and impact in relation to meeting the Wood First objectives.
-The evaluations are required to contain standard questions and/or information-gathering procedures that would allow generation of useful data and meaningful compilation or analysis of results.
-It is recommended that funding recipients develop their evaluations in coordination with FII.
-All evaluation results, in an agreed-upon format, shall be submitted to FII.
+All funding recipients are required to monitor, track impacts and review their activities to assess effectiveness and impact in relation to meeting the Wood First objectives, as well as allowing generation of useful data and meaningful compilation or analysis of results.
+It is recommended that funding recipients develop their reviews in coordination with FII.
+All quantitative and qualitative results, in an agreed-upon format, shall be submitted to FII.